WarperSan/BossPack/README.md

 | 5  | 5M | 3 | 5 |

 Idea behind it:
-If the Monkeys can use fire, why not Bloons too ?
-Burning through your savings >:)
+Why beat one boss when you can beat multiple ?

 Credit:
 https://bloonsconception.fandom.com/wiki/Flame_of_Terror (Art & Name)